abhimanu01/FakeNewsDetection/README.md

 The frontend interface is automatically served by the FastAPI backend, so no separate frontend server is required.

 Usage
-Home Page:
+Home Page :

 Enter a news article or headline into the text area.

-Check News:
+Check News :

 Click the "Check News" button to classify the news as:

 ✅ REAL NEWS
 ❌ FAKE NEWS
-Example Inputs:
+Example Inputs :

-Real News Example:
+Real News Example :

 Delhi government held a high-level meeting to discuss measures to control pollution in the capital.

-Fake News Example:
+Fake News Example :

 A viral WhatsApp message claims that all bank accounts in India will be frozen tomorrow.